-Cluster User Users assigned to the Cluster User role can view information about the cluster and its services, including information about the cluster and its services, including configurations, service status, and health alerts.
+Cluster User Users assigned to the Cluster User role can view information about the cluster and its services, including configurations, service status, and health alerts.
 In Ambari 2.2 and earlier, this user was referred to as the Read-only user.
 Effectively, the cluster user is a viewonly user.